TritonDataCenter/manta-nfs/README.md

 The server cannot run on a system which is already acting as a NFS server since there would be a conflict on the required ports.
-In the case, the server will detect the existing server and exit.
+In this case, the server will detect the existing server and exit.

 The server includes a built-in portmapper but it will also work transparently with the system's portmapper (usually rpcbind) if one is running.

-By default, the server will only listen on the localhost address and only serve files locally, however, it can be configured to serve files to external hosts.
+By default, the server will only listen on the localhost address and only serve files locally.
+However, it can be configured to serve files to external hosts.

 Because the server caches Manta objects locally, care must be taken when accessing Manta in different ways or from different locations.
 There is no attempt to be coherent accross multiple systems.
-Given this, you shuld not run more than one instance of the server for the same Manta user.
+Given this, you should not run more than one instance of the server for the same Manta user.
 Likewise, you should not write to the same object using both NFS and the CLI.
 Reading objects using both NFS and the CLI is obviously fine.
 If you write an object